St James' Church of England Primary School Behaviour Policy: A Guide for Parents and Carers

 Sometimes children forget our aims for good behaviour.
 They will then be reminded of the school’s Golden Values.

 Children will always be encouraged to apologise to their victim and where appropriate help their victim.
 They will be encouraged to empathise with other people’s points of view and to consider the consequences of their actions.

-- Should a pupil regularly be reaching RED status their parents will be informed.
+Should a pupil regularly be reaching RED status their parents will be inform.
 Their behaviour record will be analysed and an appropriate sanction will be applied.
-The pupil will have either an in school exclusion or even a fixed term permanent exclusion.
+The pupil will have either an in-school exclusion or even a fixed term permanent exclusion.
 If appropriate, the pupil may be given additional SEN Support strategies/provision to encourage them to conform to the school behaviour code successfully.

-Pupils who regularly get Red Cards for not following teachers’ instructions cause a health and safety risk to all.
-They will be prevented from attending out of school clubs and off site school visits including the residential at Robinwood.
+Pupils who regularly get Red Cards for not following teachers’ instructions, cause a health and safety risk to all.
+They will be prevented from attending out of school clubs and off-site school visits - including the residential at Robinwood in Year 5.

-- There may be incidents that occur that are so extreme in nature it is felt that these must be referred immediately to the Headteacher or Deputy Headteacher.
-Each case will be considered carefully and dealt with in a way that is felt fair to the needs of the individuals involved and to the school community.
-In these cases fixed term or permanent exclusion may be immediately applied.
+There may be incidents that occur that are so extreme in nature it is felt that these must be referred immediately to the Headteacher or Deputy Headteacher.
+Each case will be considered carefully and dealt with in a way that is fair to the needs of the individuals involved and to the school community.
+In these cases, fixed term or permanent exclusion may be immediately applied.